KutsenkoAlexander/snake/README.md

 This is the famous Snake game with some additional features.
 One important feature that this is multiplayer game for two person.
 Thous for implement of this I made server side and client side of the game.

 ### Client side
 Client side is Java Swing, which role just to renders elements of the game.
-Here is no any logic of calculation position snakes or apple.
-Client just gets necessary JSON (replica of whole the game) and according of these data just renders game elements on the game field.
+Here is no any logic of calculation position, movements snakes and apple.
+Client gets necessary JSON  data (this is replica of whole the game) and according of these data, client renders game elements on the game field.
+Also client sends the chosen direction of the player's snake to the server.
+For this I use still the same JSON where set special topic of the message for this.
 For implementing the feature to receive JSON data in real time I used WebSockets.

 ### Server side
 Server was created for next tasks: